This is an installment in our series about teenage depression.

 M- Mood Fluctuation

-If you notice these signs with your teen, contact a mental health professional or the National Suicide Prevention LifeLine at 1-800-273-TALK (8255).
+If you notice warning signs of suicide with your teen, contact a mental health professional or the National Suicide Prevention LifeLine at 1-800-273-TALK (8255).
 If you or someone you know is at immediate risk, please call 911 or go to your nearest emergency room.

 American Association of Suicidology (2018).
 Know the warning sides of suicide.
 Retrieved from : http://www.suicidology.org/resources/warning-signs; Joiner, T. (2010).
 Myths about suicide.
 Cambridge, Mass: Harvard University Press.